Sankofa-Bloom/diginum/MULTI_CURRENCY_SYSTEM.md

 ## Overview

 This document describes the implementation of a multi-currency system for DigiNum that allows users to:
-- Make payments in their local currency
+- View prices in their local currency
 - See dual currency displays (local + USD)
 - Have all backend amounts stored in USD (base currency)
 - Get real-time exchange rates updated every 24 hours